v43ky/ShortiumPoppyLite/README.md

 - Assign videos to templates for automated uploads with predefined metadata.
 -
 ## *Quota Tracker💻*:
-- Track your remaining daily quota, which resets at 12 PM UAE time.
+- Track your remaining daily quota, which resets on user's local midnight time.
 -
 ## *Creating and Using Templates🔥*:
 - Navigate to the Manage Templates section.